 Previous URL Format

-If you’ve changed your permalink structure, use the dropdown to select the previous structure.
+If you’ve changed your permalink structure, select the previous structure using the dropdown.
 If this hasn’t changed, leave it as “Unchanged.”

 Custom Permalink Format